-The Refuge offers holistic and experiential residential treatment in a serene, secluded healing environment for love addiction recovery, moving beyond the symptoms to resolve the underlying issues.
+The Refuge offers holistic and evidence-based residential treatment in a serene, secluded healing environment for love addiction recovery, moving beyond the symptoms to resolve the underlying issues.

 About Love Addiction

 Addiction to love looks and feels very much like traditional addictions, however, treatment for it is somewhat different.
 Love addiction includes moments of being triggered, relapsing into old behaviors, periods of cessation, and a cycle of relapse.
 Love addiction also includes withdrawal symptoms which can be equivalent to – or more powerful than – withdrawal from opiates.
 Our love addiction treatment center helps our clients get through this difficult period, a point which most love addicts relapse, by providing support and compassion.